andrew-fpga/andrew-fpga/README.md

 </tr>
 </table>

-Great!
-Here is the refined introduction with the specific aspects emphasized:

 Hello,

 I am a Senior Embedded/IoT Engineer with 14 years of extensive experience in full-stack web development, microservices, embedded systems, firmware development, machine learning, cloud computing, and IoT.
 Recently, I have expanded my expertise to include chip design with Intel FPGA.